 Treatment of psoriasis

-Treatment of psoriasis aims to stop the skin cells from growing so quickly and to remove the scales.
-Treatment options in western medicine include the use of creams and ointments (topical therapy), phototherapy, and oral or injectable medications.
+Treatment of psoriasis aims to stop the skin cells from growing quickly and remove the scales.
+Treatment options in Western medicine include creams and ointments (topical therapy), phototherapy, and oral or injectable medications.

-Topical treatment of psoriasis – the most common traditional approach.
+Topical treatment of psoriasis is the most common traditional approach.

-These ingredients are the most commonly recommended by dermatologists medicines for the treatment of psoriasis while the disease is in mild to moderate form.
-Corticosteroids are offered in a form of balms, emulsions, lotions, gels, creams, foams, sprays, and shampoos.
-Mild hormonal ointments such as hydrocortisone are usually recommended for applications to sensitive areas on a face or skin folds, and to treat large plaques.
-Topical hydrocortisone can be applied once a day during flare-ups, and every other day or on weekends only to maintain remission.
+These ingredients are the most commonly recommended by dermatologists medicines for treating psoriasis while the disease is in mild to moderate form.
+Corticosteroids are offered as balms, emulsions, lotions, gels, creams, foams, sprays, and shampoos.
+Mild hormonal ointments such as hydrocortisone are usually recommended for applications to sensitive areas on a face or skin folds and to treat large plaques.
+Topical hydrocortisone can be applied once a day during flare-ups and every other day or on weekends only to maintain remission.

 Your dermatologist may suggest a stronger steroidal liniment or ointment such as triamcinolone, acetonide, Trianex, or Temovate for smaller, less sensitive, or more stubborn areas.